Greek junior coalition partners demand reopening of state TV

 He made the comments after a meeting with the leader of the Socialist PASOK party, Evangelos Venizelos, who also called for a meeting of political leaders.

-The surprise shutdown of ERT has exposed major divisions in Samaras' fragile three-party coalition that came to power last year.
+The surprise shutdown of ERT has exposed major divisions in Samaras's fragile three-party coalition that came to power last year.

 (Reporting by Lefteris Papadimas, Writing by Deepa Babington)